 * WSJ: Mueller's team subpoenaed Trump's campaign in Oct

-TOKYO, Nov 17 (Reuters) - The dollar slipped on Friday, weakened by a Wall Street Journal report that investigators into possible Russian interference in the 2016 U.S. presidential election had subpoenaed President Donald Trump's election campaign for documents.
+LONDON, Nov 17 (Reuters) - The dollar slipped to a four-week low against the yen on Friday, after a newspaper report that investigators probing possible Russian interference in the 2016 U.S. election had subpoenaed President Donald Trump's election campaign for documents.

-Special Counsel Robert Mueller's team issued the subpoena last month for documents containing specified Russian keywords from more than a dozen officials, according to the report.
+Special Counsel Robert Mueller's team issued the subpoena last month for documents containing specified Russian keywords from more than a dozen officials, according to the report in the Wall Street Journal.

-The dollar index against a basket of six major currencies was down 0.35 percent at 93.593.
+Against a basket of six major currencies, the dollar was down 0.3 percent at 93.700.

-The index had edged up overnight to pull away from a four-week trough of 93.402 set on Wednesday.
-Wall Street shares rallied overnight after sagging through much of the week, causing a 4 basis points jump in the long-term Treasury yield to shore up the dollar.
+The index had edged up overnight to pull away from a four-week trough of 93.402 set on Wednesday, with Wall Street shares higher after sagging through much of the week, causing a 4 basis points jump in the long-term Treasury yield to shore up the dollar.

 "While the comeback in equities has stopped the recent decline in Treasury yields, focus remains on U.S. tax reforms," said Junichi Ishikawa, senior forex strategist at IG Securities in Tokyo.